supremeimposter/My-Vault/GATE-LOG.md

 **September 25, 2023** I am taking notes just for the sake of taking notes.
 I want it to be formatted, or look better if someone looks at it.
 But the thing is, it doesn't matter how good my notes look.

 **September 25, 2023** Deepak Poonia and Sachin Mittal are the gems.
 Seriously I have been wasting a lot of time doing useless things.
 I somehow got into the hands of the best teachers of GATE right now in my country.
 I am going to use this opportunity and make the best of them.

+**September 26, 2023** If you see something new, don't worry about whether you should study this also.
+If you feel like you want to learn this, just learn this if you have time, or else just skip and come back later.
+Just stop worrying on seeing new added topics.

+**September 26, 2023** I spend more time worrying about pending lectures rather than focusing on the current lecture or the current subject.
+I should just stop worrying and utilise the time.
+8 hours a days is enough to complete the syllabus.
+Just keep on going.